JustinFassio/recipe-generator/docs/quality-assurance/PRE-PR-VERIFICATION.md

 ## Overview

-This document outlines the comprehensive pre-PR verification system implemented for the Recipe Rolodex project.
+This document outlines the comprehensive pre-PR verification system implemented for the Recipe Generator project.
 The system catches issues before they reach GitHub, ensuring faster reviews, fewer CI failures, and a consistently healthy codebase.

 ## Implementation Status